paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 (5) **Representative** — The term “representative” includes an employee or volunteer who represents an entity designated under [section 3058g(a)(5)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3058g/a/5/A&num=0&edition=prelim) and who is individually designated by the Ombudsman.

-(6) **Resident** — The term “resident” means an individual who resides in a long-term care facility.
+(6) **Resident** — The term “resident” means an individual of any age who resides in a long-term care facility.

 ### Statutory Notes

 #### Amendments
+2020—Par.
+(6).
+Pub.
+L. 116–131 inserted “of any age” after “individual”.

 2016—Par.
 (6).
 Pub.
 L. 114–144 struck out “older” before “individual”.

 #### Effective Date